xoclonholdings/zebulon-hub/replit.md

 - ✅ Single clean codebase with no redundancies - only main interface functions remain
 - ✅ Pure black-on-black theme consistently applied across all components

-**✅ ZED CORE REMOVAL - ZEBULON ORACLE ONLY (2025-07-25)**
+**✅ COMPLETE AI ASSISTANT REMOVAL - PURE INTEGRATION PLATFORM (2025-07-25)**
-- ✅ Removed all Zed AI references and competing logic as requested
+- ✅ Removed all internal AI chat functionality, endpoints, and assistant logic
-- ✅ Transformed system to be purely Zebulon Oracle focused
+- ✅ Deleted chat message database schema and storage functions
-- ✅ Updated AI response generator to Oracle-specific database queries and insights
+- ✅ Eliminated AI response generators and chat-related API endpoints
-- ✅ Changed chat interface from "Zed AI assistant" to "Oracle database query"
+- ✅ Removed chat interface components and messaging functionality
-- ✅ Updated system status to show Oracle Core metrics (queries, database connections, response time)
+- ✅ Transformed Zebulon into pure integration platform for external apps
-- ✅ Replaced Zed AI logo with custom Zebulon Oracle branding (purple gradient "Z")
+- ✅ ZED module now follows integration logic like other external modules
-- ✅ All messaging now focuses on database operations, SQL queries, and data analysis
+- ✅ Only external apps connected through modules should have AI agents
-- ✅ Core system renamed from "Zed AI System" to "Zebulon Oracle System"
+- ✅ System focuses solely on connecting users to featured apps with their own AI

 **✅ PROJECT CLEANUP AND ESSENTIAL FILES ORGANIZATION (2025-07-25)**
 - ✅ Removed all unnecessary, broken, empty, and redundant files